 Depending on the extent of damage, leaks, and materials required for leak repair, the average cost to professionally repair a leakage in the ceiling ranges from $500 to $2,500.

-These repairs will generally include:
+These repairs will generally include the following:

 - Fixing the point of origin for the leak (this will be your most expensive item on the bill)